Antenna (radio): Effect of ground

 On the other hand, vertically polarized radiation is not well reflected by the ground except at grazing incidence or over very highly conducting surfaces such as sea water.
 However the grazing angle reflection important for ground wave propagation, using vertical polarization, is in phase with the direct wave, providing a boost of up to 6 dB, as is detailed below.

 The wave reflected by earth can be considered as emitted by the image antenna.

 At VHF and above (> 30 MHz) the ground becomes a poorer reflector.
 However, for shortwave frequencies, especially below ~15 MHz, it remains a good reflector especially for horizontal polarization and grazing angles of incidence.
 That is important as these higher frequencies usually depend on horizontal line-of-sight propagation (except for satellite communications), the ground then behaving almost as a mirror.

 The net quality of a ground reflection depends on the topography of the surface.
 When the irregularities of the surface are much smaller than the wavelength, the dominant regime is that of specular reflection, and the receiver sees both the real antenna and an image of the antenna under the ground due to reflection.
 But if the ground has irregularities not small compared to the wavelength, reflections will not be coherent but shifted by random phases.
 With shorter wavelengths (higher frequencies), this is generally the case.

 Whenever both the receiving or transmitting antenna are placed at significant heights above the ground (relative to the wavelength), waves reflected specularly by the ground will travel a longer distance than direct waves, inducing a phase shift which can sometimes be significant.
 When a sky wave is launched by such an antenna, that phase shift is always significant unless the antenna is very close to the ground (compared to the wavelength).

-The phase of reflection of electromagnetic waves depends on the polarization of the incident wave.
-Given the larger refractive index of the ground (typically n ≈ 2) compared to air (n = 1), the phase of horizontally polarized radiation is reversed upon reflection (a phase shift of π radians, or 180°).
-On the other hand, the vertical component of the wave's electric field is reflected at grazing angles of incidence approximately in phase.
-These phase shifts apply as well to a ground modeled as a good electrical conductor.